 - Emphasize that there is a proper tool or piece of equipment for each job.

 - Demonstrate and utilize recommended preventative maintenance methods.
 This includes keeping equipment clean.

 - Emphasize that equipment and furniture are not to be loaned or removed from the premises for any purpose.
 Special consideration may be given this regulation when pre-arranged field trips or other conditions warrant the use of equipment away from the school.
 Prior arrangements must be made with the appropriate administrator.

 - Repair damaged or broken equipment whenever possible.
-Damage and loss of equipment is to be reported to the Division of Finance and Operations.
-New equipment must be checked and processed by the Division of Finance and Operations prior to its disbursement to classrooms or laboratories.
+Damage and loss of equipment is to be reported to the Division of Finance.
+New equipment must be checked and processed by the Division of Finance prior to its disbursement to classrooms or laboratories.
 Thereafter, the instructor in charge of each area shall be responsible for accountability and care of the equipment and furniture in that area.